devops-myway/certified-kubernetes-administrator-Practice/Domain 8- Linux-shell-collectors/linux directory structure.md

+###### What is Top Level in Linux?
+/ is the top level directory of a Linux system.
+The name “top level” means the “root”.

+cd /

 ###### Linux/Unix file system hierarchy

-/bin – binary or executable programs.
-/etc – system configuration files.
+/bin – binary or executable programs. contains core system administrators program e.g cat /etc – system configuration files.
 /home – home directory.
 It is the default current directory.
 /opt – optional or third-party software.